MCP Server

 View Markdown

 The Churnkey MCP server (@churnkey/mcp) exposes Churnkey data and operations as Model Context Protocol tools.
-MCP-aware clients—Claude, Cursor, Claude Code, and others—call these tools to query sessions, payment-recovery analytics, and GDPR endpoints without custom integration code.
+MCP-aware clients—Claude, Cursor, Claude Code, and others—call these tools to query sessions, payment-recovery analytics, GDPR endpoints, and cancel flow configuration without custom integration code.

 Setup

 The server runs locally via npx.
-Configure your MCP client to spawn it on demand and pass credentials through environment variables.
+Sign in once with the bundled OAuth flow, then configure your MCP client to spawn the server on demand — no credentials go in the client config.

 🔑